Last changed 4 days ago.

 He also had a funeral director come in and talk about the process of going through planning a funeral service.
 The funeral director talked about topics such as the options at a funeral home, picking a casket, cremation, as well as ballpark prices.
 The funeral director even talked about how you should be careful, as some funeral homes may try to talk you into a more expensive casket then really may be necessary, so he advised not to put money into a service based on how much you loved the person.

-I also think that the importance of wills and living wills should be talked about as well as some of the family issues that may come up with someone who doesn't have, or has not expressed to all family members, what their wishes might be if they, for example, can't make decisions for themselves.
+I also think that the importance of wills and living wills should be talked about as well.
+Sometimes stressful issues may arise between family or friends with how to best take care of an ill person.
+If that person has not expressed to all family members what his or her wishes might be if they, for example, can't make decisions for themselves.
 I know stories of families who have broken apart due to the consequences of someone dying, and the decisions that were made while or after that person died.
 These problems could likely stem from not having clear and detailed wills and/or living wills that a non-interested party such as an attorney, instead of a family or friend, held in advance.

 Another topic could include how do deal with the death of a loved one, as discussed in Healing emotional wounds.

-Since I've only discussed a few of the topics he covered, further topic suggestions could be found in books such as Handbook of Thanatology, other Thanatology classes, knowledgeable teachers, and nurses or other health care professionals.
+Since I've only discussed a few of the topics he covered, further topic suggestions could be found in books such as Handbook of Thanatology (amazon), other Thanatology classes, knowledgeable teachers, and nurses or other health care professionals.